-- 8.15 The consultants used this design concept model to shape and develop the assumptions and high level costs for each option.
-They have considered the components and costs for both the implementation of the options (developing and setting up the system) and the ongoing costs including personnel costs where manual intervention is required. - 8.16 As requirements are not currently clearly defined, it has been necessary to make assumptions as to what the processes and accompanying system requirements will look like and the associated cost. - 8.17 Assumptions around the use of the system were made based on interviews with both the Welsh Government officials working on the Offer and members of staff from the EILAs.
-High level information about potential service delivery and associated costings have been gained from HMRC although these are just indicative at this stage. - 8.18 All assumptions have been presented in the cost model for each option.
+- 8.16 Assumptions around the use of the system were made based on interviews with both the Welsh Government officials working on the Offer and members of staff from the EILAs.
+High level information about potential service delivery and associated costings have been gained from HMRC although these are just indicative at this stage. - 8.17 All assumptions have been presented in the cost model for each option.
 Benchmarked industry rates have been used for staff costs such as day rates for professionals and standardised system components.
-Where costs have been derived from another source, this is included in the cost model. - 8.19 Given the current uncertainty around the requirements for the options and the delivery schedule, costs have been estimated at the upper boundary to account for it. - 8.20 The cost model includes transition (implementation costs) and recurrent (ongoing costs) for the five years of delivery. - 8.21 The components considered and costed for each option are outlined and defined in table 1.0 in annex 4. - 8.22 Each of the four options uses different aspects of these components and in different ways.
+Where costs have been derived from another source, this is included in the cost model. - 8.18 Given the current uncertainty around the requirements for the options and the delivery schedule, costs have been estimated at the upper boundary to account for it. - 8.19 The cost model includes transition (implementation costs) and recurrent (ongoing costs) for the five years of delivery. - 8.20 The components considered and costed for each option are outlined and defined in table 1.0 in annex 4. - 8.21 Each of the five options uses different aspects of these components and in different ways.